eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-10-11-community-hour.md

 - Reminder for Refinement Day 1: 16.10
   - Each group will focus on the first steps of skeleton-building for their features, based on the feature template, mapping them to the related roadmap items
     - For more information please read the [news blog](https://eclipse-tractusx.github.io/blog/refinement-day-1-R25.03)
-- Reminder for Refinment Day 2: 06.11
+- Reminder for Refinement Day 2: 06.11
   - Build on the work from Refinement Day 1 and focus primarily on the identified dependencies
-    - For more informations please read the [news blog](https://eclipse-tractusx.github.io/blog/refinement-day-2-R25.03)
+    - For more information, please read the [news blog](https://eclipse-tractusx.github.io/blog/refinement-day-2-R25.03)

 ### Security